Ruyton-XI-Towns Castle

 Ruyton-XI-Towns Castle, also known as Ruyton Castle, is a Grade II listed motte-and-bailey castle in Ruyton-XI-Towns, Shropshire, England which has partial ruins existing today.

 History

-John I Lestrange built Ruyton-XI-Towns using timber in 1086 and it was replaced by a stone castle in 1148.
-The stone castle was first damaged by Fulk FitzWarin in 1203 and was destroyed by Welsh invaders in 1212; the Lestrange family subsequently abandoned the castle and it was in ruins by 1272.
+Shortly after the area of Ruitone was listed as "sparsely populated waste land" in the Domesday Book, Ruyton-XI-Towns Castle was constructed using timber in 1086 and it was replaced by a stone castle in 1148; it was acquired by John I Le Strange from William FitzAlan around 1155.
+The stone castle was first damaged by Fulk FitzWarin in 1203 and was destroyed by Welsh invaders in 1212; the Le Strange family subsequently abandoned the castle and it was in ruins by 1272.

 Edmund FitzAlan purchased Ruyton-XI-Towns Castle in 1302 and had it repaired by 1313.
 It was then owned by Roger Mortimer in 1326 and the Earl of Arundel regained ownership of the castle after Mortimer was executed in November 1330.

 Ruyton-XI-Towns Castle was repaired again in 1357 and was abandoned for the final time in 1364.
 It was further destroyed by Owain Glyndŵr during his rising against England beginning in 1400.